Stackware-Ltd/Qt-SQLDriver-PQSQL-android/README.md

 ## 📌 Notes

 - OpenSSL support can be disabled by adding `--with-openssl=no`.
 OpenSSL needs to be cross-compiled for Android.
-- Tested only with Qt 6.8.3 + Android arm64-v8a.
+- Tested only with Qt 6.8.3 + Android arm64-v8a and armeabi-v7a.